 Resin and Quantity Calculation

-I use the product Master Cast 1-2-1 for my resin paintings.
+I use Master Cast 1-2-1 for my resin paintings.
 This resin is particularly suitable for the colouring of resin.
 At a room temperature of 22 degrees you have 20 to 30 minutes working time until the drying phase begins.
 The mixing ratio for Master Cast 1-2-1 is 1:1, i.e. 1 part resin and 1 part hardener.
 By stirring slowly for at least 2 to 3 minutes, a uniform consistency with a chemical reaction is achieved.
 The stirred mixture must not remain in the mixing vessel for longer than 4 minutes as otherwise a strong heat development takes place which accelerates the curing process and thus also shortens the processing time.

 Very well suitable for resin art are painting grounds made of wood, glass, Plexiglas, metal and much more.
 Canvases are unsuitable.
 The weight of the resin and the collage materials let the canvas sag and the resin runs together in the recess.